Receiptful/receiptful-api-docs/source/includes/_newsletters.md

 ### Response Body

-The response body includes a `data` key which contains an object representation of the requested newsletter emails.
+The response body includes a `data` key which contains an object representation of the requested newsletter email.
 The `rendered` key is included with the email's contents:

 |Key                |Details|
 |------------------:|-----------|